ngTrumbitta/generator-angular-trumbitta/README.md

 ### Configuration

-**TO BE EXPANDED**
+**TO BE EXPANDED – help wanted**

 `dev.config.json` is used in development (e.g. `grunt serve`), while `dist.config.json` is used in production (e.g. `grunt dist`).
 They are but stubs, samples.
 You are free to organize and expand them as you wish.
 Their contents will be available wherever you inject `app.config` and pass the `ENV` service.
-Example: `var myRESTBackend = ENV.BACKEND.URL.FULL;`
+**Example:** `var myRESTBackend = ENV.BACKEND.URL.FULL;`

 ## Compatible packages

+I started to open source some packages I, for one, find useful in my work.
+They are a small but growing bunch of services, directives, etc, following the same opinionated practices and conventions you were so kind and patient to read about in this very guide.

 ## Known issues

-Until issue #12 gets fixed, you'll have to edit the `bower.json` of the generated app and change the version for the Bootstrap component from:
+Until issue #12 gets fixed, to avoid an ugly blocking error at build time, you'll have to edit the `bower.json` of the generated app and change the version for the Bootstrap component from:

 ```
 "bootstrap": "^3.3.4",